BasicWolf/zblog/src/content/articles/2022_03_19_hexarchi_di_python_part_2.rst

           these all to Python and Django application design.
 :status: draft

-Now that you are familiar with the basic principles of Hexagonal architecture, let's try implementing a Django-based application following these principles.
+Now that you are familiar with the basic principles of Hexagonal architecture (see Part I of the series TODO), let's try implementing a Django-based application following these principles.
 I've chosen Django for this exercise to demonstrate that even an opinionated framework is not an obstacle for Hexagonal architecture.
 What about the other web frameworks, like FastAPI, Flask, AIOHTTP with SQLAchemy or a NoSQL data store?